alex-lt-kong/the-nitty-gritty/README.md

 # The Nitty-Gritty
-A few experiments on programming languages' technical details.
+A few experiments on technical details of programming languages/technologies.